Bretton Woods II lives on, packing pain for western workers

 This kept its exports cheap and competitive, boosted growth and attracted waves of foreign direct investment.
 Intermediating these inflows at a fixed exchange rate, the central bank then built vast hard currency reserves which it banked back in western government bonds - holding interest rates and yields on these bonds artificially low.

-Even though western workers' pay suffered from the surge in the global labor force, goods and credit remained cheap and multi-national companies benefited from offshoring staff and plants and lifted margins.
+Even though western workers' pay suffered from the surge in the global labour force, goods and credit remained cheap and multi-national companies benefited from offshoring staff and plants and lifted margins.

 Many have suggested that the Bretton Woods II idea, after underscoring the destructive private sector credit binge and bust in the west, ended with the global recession of 2008/2009 as the huge surpluses and deficits that defined it halved and China turned toward consumption from exports.